 The committee has an active advising capacity to Church-Related Occupation Program (CROP) students regarding their interest in the ministry, and students having such interests should make their intentions known as early as possible to the University chaplain or to Dr. Merrill Willis.
 The committee seeks to assist each student with defining a special program of pre-seminary study.

 The committee appoints qualified students in supervised field education (“Apprentices-in-Ministry” and interns in religious studies).
 This field experience may entail service with church congregations, church-related agencies, or other service agencies.
-Eligibility for appointments is determined by the following minimum guidelines:
+The following minimum guidelines determine eligibility for appointments:

 “Apprentices-in-Ministry” must: